JulianRDev/FullStackOne/README.md

 <p align="center"> HTML, CSS, Javascript, Express, Node.js, Mongodb </p>

 <h2 align="center"> Lessons Learned </h2>
-<p> Getting more practice with CRUD has been a blast and creating projects like this really do excite me.
+<p align="center"> Getting more practice with CRUD has been a blast and creating projects like this really do excite me.
 I am beginning to see other creative ways I can approah each project and better understand the connections between all things client and server side.  </p>